lescanico/inbasketosis/reports/Project_Summary.md

 ### 2.1 Electronic Health Record Burden

 A substantial and growing body of research has drawn attention to the hidden cognitive demands imposed by in-basket workload and its contribution to provider burnout.
-Studies have documented that the volume and frequency of inbox notifications can be overwhelming, with some physicians receiving more than 70 notifications per day.
-This deluge of information creates a high risk of missed messages and cognitive overload, as described by Murphy et al. (2016).
-Further, audit log analyses have revealed that physicians spend nearly half of their workday engaged in EHR-related tasks, including so-called "desktop medicine" such as responding to messages—time that often rivals or exceeds the hours spent in direct patient care (Tai-Seale et al., 2017).
-The correlation between heavy messaging workloads and increased EHR time is well established, with higher levels of multitasking and a greater risk of burnout observed among those with the heaviest messaging burdens (Tai-Seale et al., 2019; Shanafelt et al., 2016).
+Studies have documented that the volume and frequency of inbox notifications can be overwhelming, with some physicians receiving more than 70 notifications per day, creating high risk of missed messages and cognitive overload (Murphy et al., 2016).
+Audit log analyses reveal that physicians spend nearly half of their workday engaged in EHR-related tasks, including so-called "desktop medicine" such as responding to messages—time that often rivals or exceeds direct patient care hours (Tai-Seale et al., 2017).
+The correlation between heavy messaging workloads and increased EHR time is well established, with higher multitasking and burnout risk among those with the heaviest messaging burdens (Tai-Seale et al., 2019; Shanafelt et al., 2016).

 ### 2.2 Usability and Design Issues